The times of the Training classes are:

 We do not provide 121 training but if you are in a class and the trainer deems that you need additional help, it is provided at no extra charge, but you may have to work outside away from the main class and be integrated back for certain socialisation exercises.

-In the classes you will cover all the basics of controlling and communicating with your dog, socialisation as well as gate, steps, slopes and road walks with traffic socialisation, we ask people to bring a coat as even in the winter as in the wet of too cold we will go outside (25 minutes maximum outside in the Winter, because that is where you exercise and walk your dog.
+ou will cover all the basics of controlling and communicating with your dog, socialisation as well as gate, steps, slopes and road walks with traffic socialisation, we ask people to bring a coat as even in the winter as in the wet of too cold we will go outside (25 minutes maximum outside in the Winter, because that is where you exercise and walk your dog.

 When you sign up for a course will are invited to the social walks, swims and special training classes free of charge and other paid training classes and events at a reduced rate.